congson99/flutter_bricks/README.md

 ```

 # Bricks
+Below are all the bricks (packages) we have developed.
+They will be located in the [bricks](./bricks) directory of this repository.
 | Brick                            | Description                                           | Type     | Version |
 |:---------------------------------|:------------------------------------------------------|:---------|:--------|
 | [Avatar](./bricks/_avatar)       | Custom Avatar Widget                                  | Widget   | 1.0     |